taeh98/home-portal-server/README.md

         JS to query and retrieve data in get requests --> inject onto portal page JS to write updates to database (adding/removing, updating number of clicks, etc) tiles ordered by number of clicks (most clicked towards top of page)

+        database to be sqllite; run in memory and import and export from csv file in linkTiles folder